Molecular evolutionary analysis of the current Bundibugyo virus disease outbreak in DRC and Uganda

 We used systematically collected Ebola virus disease parameters7 available through {epireview}8 to identify previous estimates of epidemiological delays for Bundibugyo virus disease.9,10 This gave a generation time estimate of 9.6 days.
 The uncertainty intervals for R_0 were obtained by propagating the 95% HPD interval from the estimated number of doublings per year.

 The posterior tMRCA estimates across substitution-rate assumptions are shown in Figure 2.
-The shaded region represents the interval over which all six 95% HPD intervals overlap.
-This shared interval spans 01 March 2026 to 15 March 2026.
+Each estimate should be interpreted conditionally on the assumed substitution rate used in that analysis.
+The resulting tMRCA estimates vary substantially across rate assumptions, illustrating that early phylogenetic dating from this small sequence set is sensitive to the clock rate.
 Although there is substantial variation among substitution-rate assumptions, all analyses place the median posterior tMRCA no later than 23 March 2026.

 The estimated growth rates and R_0 values are likely affected by sampling bias.
 The sequences included here were collected between 03 May 2026 and 20 May 2026, and therefore represent a short time window around the identification and declaration of the BVD outbreak.11 Situation reports12,13 and independent epidemiological analyses14 suggest that, even at the time these sequences were generated, the outbreak was already substantially larger than the available sequence data alone would indicate.